Strange quark matter as dark matter: 40 years later, a reappraisal: Introduction

 The very first studies on the equation of state (EoS) of quark matter in compact stars were, in general, based on the MIT bag model \citep{Chodos1974} and discussed strangeness production \citep{Freedman:1977gz}.
 Three major developments took place after those first pioneering works.
 1) Chiral models became popular, based on many variations of the Nambu-Jona Lasinio model \citep{Buballa:2003qv}; 2) Color superconductivity was (re-)discovered.
 In particular, it has been shown that a phase based on gaps involving color and all three flavors, called Color-Flavor Locked (CFL) phase, could be the absolute ground state of matter, at least at very large densities \citep{Alford:2007xm}.
 Some of the calculations were based on MIT-bag-like models, but most were based on extensions of chiral models.
 In the latter, the large mass of the strange quark makes its production difficult even at the center of the most massive compact stars \citep{Buballa:2003qv,Alford:2007xm}; 3) High order perturbative calculations of dense quark matter were performed, also incorporating strange quarks and stressing that SQM is not soft and it allows for having compact stars with masses largely exceeding 2$\mathrm{M}_\odot$ \citep{Alford:2007xm,Kurkela:2009gj}.

 What is the theoretical status of the EoSs that can support the BW hypothesis?
 While it has been known for many years that MIT-bag-like models can satisfy the requests at the basis of that hypothesis \citep{Farhi:1984qu}, it has been shown that NJL-like models are incompatible with it \citep{Klahn:2015mfa}.
 At the moment, it has been demonstrated that the BW hypothesis can also be realized in the color-dielectric model \citep{Drago:2001nq,Alberico:2001zz,Dondi_2017} and, more generally, in models in which quark masses have a strong density dependence related to confinement.
+A crucial role in these analyses can be played by the gluon dynamics in the infrared regime \citep{Cyrol_2018,HUBER20201}.
+In particular, the gluon condensate can act as an effective gluon mass, regularizing the infrared behavior \citep{Adler:1983zh,Horak:2022aqx}.
 The BW hypothesis can also be realized in models based on perturbative expansions \citep{Kurkela:2009gj}.

 In 1984, when Witten wrote his seminal paper, it was considered very plausible that the primordial confinement/deconfinement phase transition was first order.
-Lattice QCD calculations have later investigated the order of the phase transition in the regime of small baryonic and leptonic chemical potentials, and it has been found that it corresponds to a smooth crossover \citep{Aoki:2006we}.
-Recently it has been shown that, if large leptonic asymmetries are taken into account (which is not excluded by cosmology), the transition can indeed be first order \citep{Gao:2021nwz}.
+Lattice QCD calculations have later investigated the order of the phase transition in the regime of small baryonic and leptonic chemical potentials, and it has been found that it corresponds to a smooth crossover \citep{Aoki:2006we}.It is still expected that a critical endpoint exists, in the chemical potential - temperature plane, and that to the right of that point the transition is a first order \cite{Stephanov:2004wx}.
+Recently, it has been shown that, if large leptonic asymmetries are taken into account (which is not excluded by cosmology \citep{Froustey_2024}), the trajectory followed by the Early Universe can indeed pass through a first order transition \citep{Gao:2021nwz}.
 It is not yet clear if this will open again the possibility of forming strangelets in the Early Universe following the scheme outlined by Witten.
 Finally, an important consequence of a first order phase transition in the Early Universe is the production of gravitational waves \citep{Witten:1984rs} which could contribute to the signal recently detected by the NANOGrav collaboration \citep{Afzal_2023}.